eddieantonio/project-useful-monorepo/README.md

  - `enhance-using-llms.py`
  - `rate-pems.py`

+If you need to do data-analysis, you will also have to this:

+    $ poetry install --with data-analysis

 # Using `rate-pems.py`

 Note, you will need to run `poetry install` to make this work (see